 Gift cards are wonderful promotional tools.
-They generate business, encourage customer loyalty, and occasionally even pad your income when they aren’t redeemed .
-As a business owner, you have to take care not to be too generous — giving away too many cards or offering deep discounts can hurt your bottom line — but if you get creative, you can build brand awareness and promote your gift cards without breaking the bank.
+They generate business, encourage customer loyalty, and even pad your income when they aren’t redeemed .
+As a business owner, you have to take care not to be too generous with gift card promotions — giving away too many cards or offering deep discounts can hurt your bottom line — but if you get creative, you can build brand awareness and promote your gift cards without breaking the bank.

 Watch for opportunities, and don’t be afraid to create them for yourself by reaching out to businesses that complement your own.